invisibleacropolis-ops/RNGEN/name_generator/README.md

   `generate(config)` calls to the correct strategy while sourcing RNG streams from `RNGManager`.

+## RNGProcessor middleware

+`RNGProcessor.gd` is autoloaded alongside the generator and RNG manager.
+The middleware is the recommended entry point for clients that want deterministic results plus observability without touching the underlying singletons directly.

+- **Obtaining results** – Call `RNGProcessor.generate(config)` instead of
+  invoking `NameGenerator` yourself.
+The processor resolves the RNG stream, forwards the request, and emits `generation_started`, `generation_completed`, or `generation_failed` signals that UI layers and automation harnesses can observe.
+- **Discovering strategies** – Ask the middleware for `RNGProcessor.list_strategies()` or `RNGProcessor.describe_strategies()` to
+  populate dropdowns or drive config validation.
+The methods mirror the generator’s metadata but avoid coupling tool code to its internal registry.
+- **DebugRNG integration** – Attach `DebugRNG` via `RNGProcessor.set_debug_rng(...)` to collect TXT logs that detail every generation call, stream derivation, and warning.
+The helper defaults to `user://debug_rng_report.txt` but accepts a custom path when you call `attach_to_processor` on the helper.

+See `docs/rng_processor_manual.md` for a complete API walkthrough and logging reference.

 ## Strategy overview

 All strategies extend `GeneratorStrategy`, which standardises configuration